Fall in Love with Yours Truly by Abby Jimenez

 “Because when you have people who love you, they hurt along with you.”

-Her insecurities and struggles were easily relatable, and even though there were moments when I wanted to shake some sense into her, I was already in love with her character that I didn’t even mind the angsty slow burn.
+Her insecurities and struggles were easily relatable, and even though there were moments when I wanted to shake some sense into her, I was already in love with her character that I didn’t mind the angsty slow burn that much.

 Side Characters